Your heart lit up oil light while driving?

 sensor disconnected

-How much does it cost to repair the problem
+How much does it cost to ignore the oil light?

 | Problem | Approximate cost |